Jean28518/jeans_teleportation/README.md

 - `/tp <x> <y> <z>` Teleporting to a specific location.
 This feature can be disabled.
 See below for instructions.
 - `/tp_add <home_name>` Set a custom homepoint at the current position.
 You can set unlimited homepoints.
 This feature can be disabled.
 See below for instructions.
 - `/tp <home_name>` Teleporting to a custom home point.
+- `/tp death` Teleports your to your last death point.
 - `/tp_list` See all your custom homepoints
 - `/tp_del <home_name>` Deleting a custom home point.
 - `/tp <your_globally_defined_teleportation_point>` You can define your own global teleportation points.
 (See below for instructions).
 For example: `/tp adminshop`, `/tp libary`, ....